The Two-State Solution Is in Stalemate. What Can Israel Do to Prevail?

 Obviously, therefore, Israel needs to invest more.
 But no amount of money will help if it doesn’t have a compelling narrative to sell.
 And as the dramatic decline in Israel’s international standing clearly shows, the story the country has marketed for the last two decades is anything but compelling.

 The main story Israel tells about itself is that it wants peace.
-This story did generate global enthusiasm at the time of the Oslo ACCORDSarrow-10x10.png; peace, after all, is an attractive value.
+This story did generate global enthusiasm at the time of the Oslo ACCORDS; peace, after all, is an attractive value.
 But two decades later, Israel still hasn’t achieved peace.
 In other words, Israel has failed to deliver on the promise at the heart of its own narrative about itself—which suggests that, judged on its own terms, Israel is a failure.
 And there is nothing compelling about a failure; on the contrary, it is off-putting.

-There are, however, numerous other stories Israel could tell that are no less attractive and inspiring, and on which it really has delivered: the Jewish people’s rebirth from the ashes of the Holocaust, the return to Zion after 2,000 years and the dramatic ingathering of exiles, the only Mideast country that PROTECTSarrow-10x10.png human rights and maintains a genuine democracy, the start-up nation, the West’s front line against Islamic extremism, and so forth and so on.
+There are, however, numerous other stories Israel could tell that are no less attractive and inspiring, and on which it really has delivered: the Jewish people’s rebirth from the ashes of the Holocaust, the return to Zion after 2,000 years and the dramatic ingathering of exiles, the only Mideast country that PROTECTS human rights and maintains a genuine democracy, the start-up nation, the West’s front line against Islamic extremism, and so forth and so on.
 Each of these stories is potentially attractive to one or more diverse audiences.

 Indeed, very few of Israel’s friends support it primarily because it seeks peace; they admire it for its successes, not its failures.
 Americans, for instance, see it as the Middle East’s only democracy and an ally against Islamic terror.
 Evangelical Christians support it because the Jews’ return to Zion is biblical prophecy come true.
 Many Chinese and Indians admire its high-tech prowess.
 All of these qualities have far more to do with Israel’s raison d’être than its failure to achieve peace does.
 Peace is obviously desirable, but Israel doesn’t exist to achieve peace; it exists to create a thriving Jewish state in the Jewish people’s historic homeland.
 By encouraging the world to judge it on its peacemaking credentials rather than on the myriad positive goods it provides, Israel has invited the perverse and false conclusion that the Jewish state has been a failure rather than a resounding success.